sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

 ## Payment Approval

 Internet users are familiar with making online payments.
-In cross-connect mode we strive to provide the same payment approval experience as making payments with Apple Pay.
+Payment approval type requests, let that be making a swap, minting an NFT or supplying collateral for a loan, should be as simple as Apple Pay.

 <figure markdown>
 ![Apple Pay prompt on iOS](../../assets/images/apple-pay-demo.png){ loading=lazy }